dresden-ocl/dresdenocl/README.md

 If you plan to submit any code to the Dresden OCL repository, please use the JDT code formatter available at http://www.dresden-ocl.org/update/stuff/formatter.xml.
 Please note the [best practices](http://st.inf.tu-dresden.de/stwiki/index.php/OCL:Best_Practices).
+Just fork Dresden OCL on GitHub and make a pull request!